-2. Will work with the program committee to develop a list of all remote sensing, GIS, and GPS related posters and presentations with sessions, and times for use by the RS/GIS committee and to be posted on the SRM program web site.
+2. Will work with the program committee to develop a list of all remote sensing, GIS, and GPS related posters and presentations with sessions, and times for use by the Geospatial Science and Technology Committee and to be posted on the SRM program web site.

 C. Duties of the Secretary

-1. Will maintain a current membership list of all active and inactive RS/GIS Committee members and provide updates to the entire membership of RS/GIS Committee activities.
+1. Will maintain a current membership list of all active and inactive Geospatial Science and Technology Committee members and provide updates to the entire membership of Geospatial Science and Technology Committee activities.
 The membership list should include other professional societies and research interests.
 This list may be used as a list of experts for SRM.

-2. Will record minutes of all RS/GIS committee meetings.
+2. Will record minutes of all Geospatial Science and Technology Committee meetings.
 Will maintain a notebook and computer files of the committee minutes, annual reports, this handbook, and other committee communications.